 Kingfisher launches fishing restrictions mapping website

-The Kingfisher team here Seafish have launched a new Fishing Restrictions mapping service for fishers.
+The Kingfisher team here at Seafish have launched a new Fishing Restrictions mapping service for fishers.

 This free service allows fishers to view all UK fishing gear restrictions in one place, with complete coverage of all regulatory authorities.
 The service has been fully funded by the European Maritime and Fisheries Fund (EMFF) and the Marine Management Organisation (MMO).